arielhu1024/arielhu1024/README.md

 I'm **Ariel Hu**, a graduate student pursuing a Master of Science in Business Analytics at the University of Arizona.

 My interests lie at the intersection of **Artificial Intelligence, Consumer Behavior, Marketing Analytics, and Data Science**.
 I am particularly fascinated by how emerging AI technologies influence consumer decision-making, trust formation, and human-AI interaction.
-My long-term goal is to pursue a PhD in Marketing and contribute to research that bridges behavioral science and advanced analytics.

 ---